 In cogeneration plants, the energy contained in the fuel can be almost completely utilised, with the efficiency figure reaching as high as 90%.
 Overall emissions are also substantially reduced.
 With cogeneration, each year Helsinki saves an amount of energy corresponding to the annual heating needs of approximately 270,000 detached houses.

-At present, Helsinki is investigating energy production that is less dependent on fossil fuels, aiming to increase the share of renewable energy from the current 6%, to 20% by 2020.
+At present, Helsinki is investigating energy production that is less dependent on fossil fuels.